Manipal

-Home to the Manipal Academy of Higher Education, the town attracts more than twenty five thousand students every year and hence most of the population is students or university staff.
-It is one of the most cosmopolitan towns of India, reflected in its numerous cafes attracting students and faculty from around 60 countries.
-There are numerous spots throughout the suburb that attract students from nearby Mangalore and Udupi such as End Point, Manipal Lake and Malpe Beach.
-The city owes its rapid development to Manipal Academy of Higher Education for converting this into a student city.
+Home to the Manipal Academy of Higher Education, the town attracts more than twenty-five thousand students every year, hence most of the population consists of students or university staff.
+There are numerous spots throughout the suburb that attract students from nearby Mangalore and Udupi such as End Point, Manipal Lake, Malpe Beach, and Peacock Point.
+The city owes its development to Manipal Academy of Higher Education for converting this into a student city.
 It is called "Campus Town" by the locals.

-A regional information technology hub, Manipal has one of the highest densities of mobile phones in India.
+A regional information technology hub, Manipal has one of the highest densities of professional and graduates in India.

 Etymology

-Manipal derives its name from 'Manna Palla (Kannada: ಮಣ್ಣ ಪಳ್ಳ) (meaning "muddy hole" or "muddy lake" in Tulu) commonly called Manipal Lake, a freshwater lake within Manipal.
+Manipal derives its name from 'Manna Palla (meaning "muddy hole" or "muddy lake" in Tulu) commonly called Manipal Lake, a freshwater lake within Manipal.